 Energy is becoming the commodity of almost every human’s life now a day.
 Every individual is looking for an effective, efficient, and economic device to facilitate their needs in energy-related appliances.
 Thus storing energy can be considered the most wanted and significant phenomenon in an energy system.

 Battery, as an electrical storage medium, is the most important and delicate part of every type of solar energy system, RV, EV, E-bike, forklift, and others.
 While searching for an energy storage battery used in all the systems mentioned above, two of the most common battery chemistry types are lithium-ion and lead-acid.
-The electrode part of a lithium-ion battery is made of metal lithium, while a lead-acid is made of a metal lead.
-In this short article, we will explain, how is a lithium-ion battery compared to a lead-acid.
+The electrode part of a lithium-ion battery is made of metal lithium, while a lead-acid is made of metal lead.
+In this short article, we will explain, how is a lithium-ion battery compared to lead-acid.

 Lithium-ion or lead-acid battery, which one to purchase?

 Normally, differences come in performance and cost from the difference in the chemistry of batteries.
-However, both lithium-ion and lead-acid batteries can be considered as perfect energy storage devices, here is how they stack up when compared head to head.
+However, both lithium-ion and lead-acid batteries can be considered perfect energy storage devices, here is how they stack up when compared head to head.

 If you are looking for a battery at a lower price, then a lead-acid battery can simply be your choice.
 Purchasing and installing a lithium-ion battery system can be numerous times more expensive than a similarly-sized lead-acid battery system. despite, the higher purchasing and installation cost of a lithium-ion battery, the life cycle of a lithium-ion battery dominates over several types of batteries used in any energy storing system.